 Tibou is a traditional sport featuring a death-defying 30-foot high swing.
 Youths dive from a high bamboo scaffolding and catch a swinging rope as it reaches the height of its arc.
 Up to eight men would hang in the clump from the giant swing as it soars above the ground.

 Often described as a game of skill and courage, Tibou is one of the major attractions during Kaul, the Melanau community festival celebrated at Mukah around the end of April each year.

-Meanwhile, Curtin Sarawak Open Day organising chairman Nicholas Leong said the Tibou Showcase will add a new cultural dimension to the Curtin Sarawak Open Day which traditionally highlights various aspects of the university’s academic programmes, its facilities and services, and community and environmental causes, as well as offer fun and entertainment for visitors.
+According to the Curtin Sarawak Open Day organising chair, Nicholas Leong, showcasing the Tibou tradition is a good means of promoting local culture and adds an interesting cultural dimension to the event, which traditionally highlights various aspects of the university’s academic programmes, facilities and services, and community and environmental causes, as well as offer fun and entertainment for visitors.